-If you have successfully complete drug treatment, it is a milestone and a major accomplishment.
+If you have successfully completed drug treatment, it is a milestone and a major accomplishment.
 While that milestone should be celebrated, the real work in recovery begins once you leave treatment.
 The stress of daily life can bring cravings and urges to use to the forefront.
 To minimize the chances of relapse, you must have solid stress management tools at your disposal as part of your sober living.
 Yoga and meditation are among the most effective in reducing the stress that can lead to relapse.

 If you haven’t yet included these practices in your recovery plan, this article will outline the seven main benefits of practicing yoga and meditation in sobriety.

 7 Benefits of Meditation and Yoga in Recovery

 Easy to Incorporate into Your Daily Routine

 One significant benefit of yoga and meditation in recovery is that both practices are easy to incorporate into your daily life.
 While both practices can be more involved, you can master easy meditation and yoga practices in little time.
 By learning breath focusing or simple yoga poses like standing mountain or child’s poses, you can make these practices a part of your daily routine.
 Devoting 15 minutes of your daily schedule to yoga and meditation can recharge you and decrease stress.

 Yoga and Meditation Can Help Decrease Withdrawal Symptoms